 Perinatal Mood and Anxiety Disorders (PMADs) are easy to associate as the normal difficulty attributed to adjusting to life with a newborn, the "baby blues," and are easily overlooked.
-However, PMADs not only affect the pregnant person but also other family members.
-Symptoms can start anytime during the perinatal period.
+However, PMAD symptoms can start anytime during the perinatal period.

 Common perinatal symptoms include: